NVIDIA/TensorRT-LLM/docs/source/architecture/workflow.md

 To generalize the TensorRT-LLM optimization features to all models, and to share the same workflow between different models for TensorRT-LLM users, TensorRT-LLM has conventions about how the models shall be defined and how the models shall be imported.

-TensorRT-LLM checkpoint convention is documented in [checkpoint doc](/docs/source/architecture/checkpoint.md), and all decoder-only models had been migrated to adopt the convention.
+TensorRT-LLM checkpoint convention is documented in [](checkpoint.md) and all decoder-only models had been migrated to adopt the convention.
 Model-specific convert_checkpoint.py scripts are shipped as source code in example directories, and a trtllm-build CLI tool had been added.
 However, there are some disadvantages of providing convert checkpoint scripts outside the core TensorRT-LLM lib as example:

 1. TensorRT-LLM evolves so quickly that the model's definition code might have changed for better performance; which means the `convert_checkpoint.py` is out of date.